Junk Yard (pinball)

 Junk Yard is a pinball game released by Williams Electronics in 1996.
+The game uses the DCS sound system.
 The game was advertised with the slogan "The meanest game in the whole darn town.".

+Design

+The prototype differs from the production version.

+Dwight Sullivan published the in-game story of creating the various contraptions.

 Description

 The playfield of Junk Yard contains different toys e.g. a crane with a wrecking ball - a pinball hanging from a chain, a toilet that flushes the ball and a doghouse with an attack dog.

 The player assumes the role of an inventor who is locked inside a junkyard after it has closed for the night and must find a way to escape.
 The goal is to collect pieces of junk and build various machines (shown on the blueprint in the center of the playfield), each of which enables a mode or mini-game when completed.
 Once all the modes have been played, the player can start one more mode involving a battle against the junkyard owner in outer space.
 A devil and angel give tips to the player on what to do.
 Slingshots are lit by controlled lights, so either the angel or devil can be lit.
 The game also contains modes featured in previous Williams pinball titles, such as the video mode from Attack from Mars.

 The game uses an instrumental version of the song "Money (That's What I Want)" as its primary background music.